-Two’s a Crowd take the health and well-being of our clients very seriously.
+Two’s a Crowd takes the health and well-being of our clients very seriously.
 We continue to closely monitor developments of the Coronavirus (COVID-19) by sourcing information daily from credible sources including the World Health Organisation (WHO), the Australian Department of Foreign Affairs and Trade (Smart Traveller) and our in-country tour operators.

-Our aim is to run postponed tours at a similar time in 2021.
+Subject to advice from health authorities and border regulations, our aim is to run postponed tours at a similar time in 2021.
 Once again the team will advise affected clients when more details are known.

 Some clients have asked why they can’t get a full refund of monies paid to Two’s a Crowd and are instead being offered a credit.
 There are two reasons for this: